-An initial cancer diagnosis can leave you feeling helpless or confused.
-See how City of Hope’s multidisciplinary team of experts can help you or a loved one.
+A cancer diagnosis may leave you feeling helpless or confused.
+Calling on our experts can give you or a loved one the hope you need.

-Patients and their families are our first priority.
-Our resources and special services help with everything from accommodations to insurance options.
+Our resources and special services will help you with everything from accommodations to insurance options.

 Jeff Andrews and his wife Heidi were married only three years and raising a two-year-old son when Jeff was diagnosed with cancer, an experience that brought unexpected challenges to their relationship.
 Now, a year later, the couple has learned new coping strategies through Couples Coping with Cancer Together, a support group sponsored by City of Hope’s Department of Supportive Care Medicine.